cabal-club/cable/readme.md

 setting pairs by setting a final `keyN_len` of zero.

 A `post/info` post is meant to be a complete description of a user's self-published information.
-A post of this type fully replaces a previously known version, and so they are not additive.
-If, for example, the `name` key is set in one `post/info` but not the subsequent one, this MUST be treated as `name` being unset / set to the empty string.
+A `post/info` post fully replaces a previously known version, and so they are not additive.
+If a key is set in one `post/info` but not the subsequent one, that key MUST be treated as being set to its default.
+See the table of keys/values below for each key's default value.

 Keys
 1. MUST be UTF-8 strings.